South African Immunisation Schedule

 In countries where Lyme disease is endemic, the lyme vaccine has been approved for children over 15 years and adults.
 Vaccine

 efficacy in Lyme disease is 76% in healthy patients [7].
-At present there is insufficient evidence to recommended Lyme
+At present there is insufficient evidence to recommended Lyme vaccine

 in post renal transplant patients.